Introduction to Model-Based Derivative-Free Optimization: Introduction

 \paragraph{Types of DFO Methods} There are many different classes of DFO methods, both for local and global optimization.
-DFO methods are very common in global optimization (since converging to a stationary point is not sufficient), and the resources \cite{Audet2017,Locatelli2013,Rios2013} provide an overview of different global optimization methods, such as Bayesian optimization, genetic algorithms, branch-and-bound, and Lipschitz optimization.
+DFO methods are very common in global optimization (since converging to a stationary point is not sufficient), and the resources \cite{Audet2017,Locatelli2013,Rios2013} provide an overview of different global optimization methods, such as Bayesian optimization, genetic algorithms, branch-and-bound, and Lipschitz optimization (such as DIRECT \cite{Jones1993}).
 Our focus here is on local optimization, where we do aim to find (approximate) stationary points, just like many popular nonlinear optimization methods such as (quasi-)Newton methods.
-The most common DFO methods for local optimization are: \begin{description} \item[Interpolation-based optimization] The focus of this introduction.
+Indeed, global optimization based only on local problem information (such as objective values and/or derivatives) cannot succeed unless an algorithm densely samples the feasible region or some global information is used, such as convexity or global derivative bounds \cite{Stephens1998}.
+The most common DFO methods for local optimization are: \begin{description} \item[\renaming{Model-based DFO (MBDFO)}] The focus of this introduction.
 Here, the goal is to mimic derivative-based optimization methods, substituting local gradient-based approximations such as Taylor series with local models constructed by interpolation. \item[Direct search methods] Such methods attempt to iteratively improve on a candidate solution by sampling nearby points, but without using any gradient approximations.
 This definition is broad---see a discussion of this in \cite[Section 1.4]{Kolda2003}---but typically nearby points are selected from a small number of perturbations of the current iterate.
-A famous example is the Nelder--Mead method, where a simplex of points is iteratively modified to find improved solutions, but more widely studied are Generating Set Search methods, where the perturbations are chosen in an predictable, structured way. \item[Finite differencing/implicit filtering] Although finite differencing-based derivative approximations are typically used within standard (derivative-based) optimization algorithms without modification, some works explicitly consider the management of the perturbation size $h$ in \eqref{eq_fin_diff_example} the algorithm.
+A famous example is the Nelder--Mead method, where a simplex of points is iteratively modified to find improved solutions, but more widely studied are Generating Set Search \cite{Kolda2003} and Mesh Adaptive Direct Search \cite{Audet2006a} methods, where the perturbations are chosen in an predictable, structured way. \item[Finite differencing/implicit filtering] Although finite differencing-based derivative approximations are typically used within standard (derivative-based) optimization algorithms without modification, some works explicitly consider the management of the perturbation size $h$ in \eqref{eq_fin_diff_example} the algorithm.
 If $h$ is large, this is sometimes called implicit filtering.
-Building gradient approximations by finite differencing-type approximations along randomly generated directions \cite{Nesterov2017} is particularly popular in machine learning \cite{Ghadimi2013}. \end{description} For readers interested in other classes of local DFO, we refer to the books \cite{Conn2009,Kelley2011,Audet2017} and survey papers \cite{Powell1998,Kolda2003,Larson2019}.
-There are different reasons to prefer these classes---for example, direct search methods are much more developed than IBO at handling complex problem structures such as nonsmoothness and discrete variables.
-However, the similarity of IBO to widely recognized and successful (derivative-based) optimization algorithms is appealing, and they often perform well in practice.
-Indeed, many successful direct search methods attempt an IBO-like `search step' at the start of each iteration \cite{Custodio2010}.
+Building gradient approximations by finite differencing-type approximations along randomly generated directions \cite{Nesterov2017} is particularly popular in machine learning \cite{Ghadimi2013}. \end{description} For readers interested in other classes of local DFO, we refer to the books \cite{Conn2009,Kelley2011,Audet2017} and survey papers \minorrev{\cite{Powell1998,Kolda2003,Custodio2012,Audet2014,Larson2019,Dzahini2025}}.
+There are different reasons to prefer these classes---for example, direct search methods are much more developed than \renaming{MBDFO} at handling complex problem structures such as nonsmoothness and discrete variables.
+However, the similarity of \renaming{MBDFO} to widely recognized and successful (derivative-based) optimization algorithms is appealing, and they often perform well in practice, when measured by the total number of objective evaluations required to solve a problem (see below).